alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 * minister, never Minister, unless part of a specific job title, like Minister for the Cabinet Office
 * department or ministry - never Department or Ministry, unless referring to a specific one: Ministry of Justice, for example
 * white paper, green paper, command paper, House of Commons paper
-* budget, autumn statement, spring statement, unless referring to and using the full name of a specific statement - for example, “2016 Budget”
+* budget, autumn statement, spring statement, unless referring to and using the full name of a specific statement - for example, "2016 Budget"
 * sections or schedules within specific named acts, regulations or orders
 * director general (no hyphen), deputy director, director, unless in a specific job title
 * group and directorate, unless referring to a specific group or directorate: the Commercial Directorate, for example